gi114/Thirdfort/README.md

 - **Extend testing to every functionality of the app**
 - Improve app flow by requiring login before accessing any other content
 - **Add error handlers**
+- Extend the metadata for each note and user